 19. Wait for 50% off rubber stamp supplies at Michaels and Hobby Lobby.

-IMO, Michaels’ selection beats Hobby Lobby’s, but you’ll see 50% off sales at both.
+In my opinion, Michaels’ selection of rubber stamps beats Hobby Lobby’s, but you’ll see 50% off sales at both craft stores.

 20. Buy drawing and painting supplies at Michaels during BOGO 50% off sales.